 2. Consult with your staff.

-If you want to keep your employees from leaving your organization, one of the best things you can do is ask them what it will take to keep them there — and then take action accordingly.
+If you want to keep employees from leaving your organization, one of the best things you can do is ask them what it will take to keep them there — and then take action accordingly.
+This might mean conducting exit interviews with the employees who are leaving, but it should also consider your active employees.
 “Conduct stay interviews with your high-performing and high-potential talent to get in front of potential turnover,” Goldberg recommended.
 “Understand what is important to them and address those issues when possible.”

 3. Set your employees up for success.